German colonial empire: Causes

 The causes of Bismarck's sudden shift to a policy of colonial acquisition remain a matter of controversy among historians.
-There are two dominant schools of thought: one which focusses on German domestic politics and one which focusses on foreign affairs.
+There are two dominant schools of thought: one which focuses on German domestic politics and one which focuses on foreign affairs.

 In terms of internal politics, the key aspect is the public pressure which led to the development of a "Colonial fever" (Kolonialfieber) among the German populace.
 Although the colonial movement was not very strong institutionally, it succeeded in bringing its position into the public debate.
 A memorandum authored by Adolph Woermann and sent to Bismarck by the Hamburg Chamber of Commerce on 6 July 1883 is considered to have been particularly important in this respect.
 The approach of the 1884 German federal election and Bismarck's desire to strengthen his own position and bind the National Liberal Party, which supported colonialism, to himself, have also been proposed as domestic factors in the adoption of the colonial policy.
 Hans-Ulrich Wehler advanced the social imperialism thesis, which holds that the colonial expansion served to "divert" social tensions created by economic crisis to the foreign sphere and helped to reinforce Bismarck's authority.
 The so-called "Crown-prince thesis" holds that Bismarck was attempting to deliberately worsen the German relationship with the United Kingdom before the anticipated succession of the "anglophile" Frederick III to the German throne in order to prevent him from instituting liberal English-style policies.

 In terms of foreign policy, the decision to colonize is seen as an extension of the concept of the European balance of power to a global context.
 Participating in the Scramble for Africa would also reinforce its position as one of the Great Powers.
 Improving relations with France through a "colonial entente" that would divert French attention from revanchism related to Alsace-Lorraine, which had been annexed by Germany in 1871, has also been seen as a motive.